What TSA Allows and Restricts: A-Z Travel Security Guide

 Additional Resources

-There is so much more we can go over in everything TSA Approved, and we will be adding to this post on a regular basis.
+There is so much more we can go over in this article, and we aim to be adding to this post on a more regular basis.
 So please stay tuned for more updates.
 Please feel free to comment below if you have questions or some information you want us to write on.
 We are here to assist you.

 1. Hey Laura, awesome post.
 Apologies if I missed this on your list but I found out the hard way you can’t put portable Bluetooth speakers in your check in luggage either (cos of the batteries of course).